 Tips for success:

-• With niche-based business ideas, the more skilled you are, the more business you’ll attract.
+- With niche business ideas, the more skilled you are, the more business you’ll attract.
 Put the effort into becoming the best in your trade.

-• Start your business as a side hustle to grow your client base.
-There will be a pinch point when your business grows to the point when it can nearly support itself.
+- Start your business as a side hustle to grow your client base.
+There will be a pinch point when your business grows to the point where it can nearly support itself.
 Persevere.
 Soon, you’ll be able to quit your day job and focus on your burgeoning business full-time.

 Community business ideas